|Program title||2020-21 expenditure ($'000)|| 2021–22|

 Water wise rural communities

-Summary of year 1 of EC5
+Summary of year one of Environmental contribution 5 (EC5)

-Victoria’s irrigation sector is facing unprecedented challenges driven by socio-economic, climatic and environmental pressures including declines in water availability, changes in global commodity markets and the rationalisation and modernisation of delivery infrastructure in irrigation areas.
+Victoria’s irrigation sector is facing unprecedented challenges driven by socio-economic, climatic and environmental pressures, including declines in water availability, changes in global commodity markets and the rationalisation and modernisation of delivery infrastructure in irrigation areas.

-The Rural Water Projects and Connections team of the Water and Catchments Group initiates and oversees rural water infrastructure projects while also securing funding for future rural water infrastructure investment, in response to community expectations for government to address future water reliability and access.
+The Rural Water Projects and Connections team of the Water and Catchments Group initiates and oversees rural water infrastructure projects while also securing funding for future rural water infrastructure investment in response to community expectations for government to address future water reliability and access.

 The Rural Water Project (RWP) team’s objectives are: